Korean, Edit

 ○ No active transport mechanism for water → water reabsorption induced by osmotic pressure created by pumping ions (like salt) out of the lumen

-○ Connected to the cecum at the junction resembling a T-shape
+○ Connected to the small intestine at the T-shaped junction leading to the cecum.

 ② Cecum